elokapina/bubo/README.md

 Note that while Bubo will stay in the breakout room itself, it will not maintain it in any way like the rooms created using the `rooms` command.

+#### `groupinvite`

+Invite a user to a predefined group of rooms.

+Syntax:

+    groupinvite @user1:domain.tld groupname [subgroups]

+Where "groupname" should be replaced with the group to join to.
+Additionally, subgroups can be given as well.

+Groups must be configured to the Bubo configuration file by an administrator.

+This command requires coordinator level permissions.

 #### `help`

 Shows a help!
 Each command can also be given a subcommand `help`, to make